yugabyte/pgjdbc/README.md

 ### From Maven

-Either add the following lines to your maven project in pom.xml file (Use the latest version available),
+Add the following lines to your maven project in pom.xml file (Use the latest version available),
 ```
 <dependency>
   <groupId>com.yugabyte</groupId>
   <artifactId>jdbc-yugabytedb</artifactId>
-  <version>42.3.5-yb-6</version>
+  <version>${driver.version}</version>
 </dependency>
 ```

-or you can visit to this link for the latest version of dependency: https://search.maven.org/artifact/com.yugabyte/jdbc-yugabytedb
+You can visit to this link for the latest version of the driver: https://search.maven.org/artifact/com.yugabyte/jdbc-yugabytedb

 ### Build locally